 The short answer to this question is that the elevation in Propeller is based on the elevation in the data you send to us.
 Elevation in, elevation out!

 - Geotags only with takeoff elevation: If your drone is set up to record the height above its takeoff point in geotags, the dataset will usually show an elevation on the ground mostly just above or below zero.
-Even if you're flying at the top of Mt Everest, the number you'll see will be around 0.
+Even if you're flying at the top of Mount Everest, the number you'll see will be around zero.

 You can also use the settings in the top right to switch between metric and imperial units.